singh-man/books/crackingTheCoding/17_hard.md

 To travel to only valid words, we clearly need a way of going from each word to a list of all the valid related words.

-What makes two words"related" (one edit away)?They are one edit away if all but one character is the same.
+What makes two words "related" (one edit away)?They are one edit away if all but one character is the same.
 For example, ball and bill are one edit away, because they are both in the form b_ll.
 Therefore, one approach  is to group all words that look like b_ll together.

-We can do this for the whole dictionary by creating a mapping from a"wildcard word" (like b_ll) to a list of all words in this form.
+We can do this for the whole dictionary by creating a mapping from a "wildcard word" (like b_ll) to a list of all words in this form.
 For example, for a very small dictionary like {all, ill,  ail, ape, ale} the mapping might look like this:

 	il  -> ail
 	_le -> ale